Manuel-Schmid/Internship-Exercises/docs/Angular.md

         ngOnInit() { }
     }

+## Was ist ein Guard?

+Route Guards können User von unauthrosisierter Navigation zu Teilen der App abhalten.
+In Angular gibt es folgende Route Guards:

+* CanActivate
+* CanActivateChild
+* CanDeactivate
+* Resolve
+* CanLoad

+Angular route guards are interfaces which can tell the router whether or not it should allow navigation to a requested route.
+They make this decision by looking for a true or false return value from a class which implements the given guard interface.

 ## Synchron vs Asynchron?

 Eine asynchrone Funktion muss, was auch immer sie tut, nicht zwingend gleichzeitig mit Ihrem Aufruf geschiehen, bei